DataFire/Integrations/README.md

 This is an integration registry for DataFire.
 See the [DataFire repo](https://github.com/DataFire/DataFire/blob/master/docs/Integrations.md) for full documentation.

-Credit to [APIs.guru](http://apis.guru) for supplying many of the OpenAPI specs here.

 ## Installing an Integration
 Integrations are available in the `@datafire` scope in npm:
 ```